tillkuhn/letsgo2/README.md

 # Let's go to ...

 This (almost) purely educational application manages places I'd like to visit some day.
-Key technologies: Angular 8 based single-page app with Mapbox GL, AWS Cognito, S3, DynamoDB and Spring Boot backend written in Kotlin, all created on AWS Infrastructure with Terraform.
+Key technologies: Angular 8 based single-page app with Mapbox GL, AWS Cognito, S3, DynamoDB for persistence and Spring Boot backend written in Kotlin, all created on AWS Infrastructure with Terraform.

 ## Infrastructure